 The Major and Minor requirements are minimums; the particular field of study may require additional work.

 Based on these and other requirements, students shall complete a minimum of 36 credit hours in their Major and Minor fields, and PhD Program core requirements prior to advancement to candidacy.
 This is the equivalent of four semesters (two years) of coursework.
+Credit transfers are not allowed.
+Credits earned from previous courses before the student is accepted to the PhD program cannot be used as credit toward the PhD degree.

 Students must maintain a 3.0 GPA in all their coursework.
 A grade of less than B in any PhD Program requirement (Core, Major and Minor) will not be accepted as meeting those requirements.
 For Program Core courses, the student must retake the course.
 A Program Core course may only be retaken once.
 The student will be terminated from the program if a grade less than B is received more than once in a PhD Program Core course.